Our Team Philosophy

 Mostafa has over ten years of experience as a teacher and educational consultant.
 Originally from overseas, Mostafa has lived in Iran, Malaysia, Singapore, the UK, and now the US for the past decade.
 He holds a Bachelor’s of Science in Electrical Engineering and is fluent in Persian.
 Now he teaches K-9 math, science, English, and social studies, specializing in comprehension, retention, and test-taking.
 He also supports students with special needs such as dyslexia, ADHD, and ASD.
 With these students, he focuses on reading accuracy and fluency by combining phonemic awareness and orthographic memory strengthening.
 He loves seeing his students walk away feeling confident and proud of themselves.
 Outside of work, Mostafa enjoys playing with his dog Wellington, reading philosophy, and training for his next marathon!

-Lilyanna D’Amato, a junior at Oberlin, is so excited to join Amore through our Junior Teacher Program!
-National Cathedral School alumna, former Beauvoir Summer swim instructor, and lifelong DC resident, Lilyanna is an aspiring music journalist who enjoys songwriting, creative writing, and teaching.
-A Comparative American Studies major, Lilyanna has spent her semester writing for a Cleveland-based music criticism publication, conducting research remotely, and beginning the process of writing her honors thesis.
-She is passionate, ambitious, and thrilled to be able to encourage children to love learning as much as she does!
+Lilyanna D’Amato, a native Washingtonian, is a recent graduate of Oberlin College, and a National Cathedral School alumna.
+Lilyanna is an aspiring journalist who enjoys songwriting, creative writing, and teaching.
+A Comparative American Studies major, Lilyanna served as the Arts & Culture Editor for the Oberlin Review.
+She is thrilled to be able to encourage children to love learning as much as she does!